Europe Travel Money Guide

 Euro is generally not accepted in countries that do not use it as their official currency.
 If you are travelling between countries that use the euro and ones that don’t, you will need to change cash before you enter.

-Travel to Japan FAQ
+Travel to Europe FAQ

 Yes, it is always helpful to carry cash when travelling around Europe, especially in rural areas.
 You can visit any international ATM in any major European city to withdraw notes and coins.